crisptrutski/boot-cljs-test-question/README.md

 # boot-cljs-test-question
+This project targets node js.

+Why are symbols like async, deftest, testing all not recognized on line 2 of test/silliness/core_test.cljs?

-why is my test not getting run when I try boot auto-test ?
+To see, run boot auto-test